rails/rails/guides/source/routing.md

 end
 ```

 Since this is a regular Ruby source file you can use all of Ruby's features to help you define your routes.
-(Be careful with variable names as they can clash with the DSL methods of the router.)

-NOTE: The `Rails.application.routes.draw do ... end` block that wraps your route definitions is required to establish the scope for the router DSL and must not be deleted.
+NOTE: The `Rails.application.routes.draw do ... end` block that wraps your route definitions is required to establish the scope for the router DSL (Domain Specific Language) and must not be deleted.

+NOTE: Be careful with variable names in `routes.rb` as they can clash with the DSL methods of the router.

 Resource Routing: the Rails Default
 -----------------------------------